brendo/urltopdf/README.md

 ## Installation

-1. Upload the 'urltopdf' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the `urltopdf` folder to your Symphony `/extensions` folder.
 2. Enable it by selecting the "URL to PDF" from the Symphony extensions page, choose "Enable/Install" from the "With Selected..." menu, then click Apply.
 3. You can now add the page type of `pdf` or `pdf-attachment` to your pages